 The logic AAML allows synthesis \cite{hales2013arbitrary}.
-More specifically, given $\dia{\otimes}\phi$, where $\phi$ is quantifier-free, there is a multi-pointed action model $E_T$ (where $T \subseteq \domain(E)$) such that $\dia{\otimes}\phi \eq \dia{E_T}\phi$ is valid: given any formula $\phi \in \lang(\Dia,\otimes)$ we can \emph{synthesize} an action model $E_T$ (that is finite, and with quantifier-free preconditions) such that, whenever there is an action model such that after its execution $\phi$ is true, then $E_T$ can also be executed to make $\phi$ true.
+More specifically, given $\dia{\otimes}\phi$, where $\phi$ is quantifier-free, there is a multi-pointed action model $E_T$ (where $T \subseteq \domain(E)$) such that $\dia{\otimes}\phi \eq \dia{E_T}\phi$ is valid: given any formula $\phi \in \lang(\Dia,\otimes)$ we can \emph{synthesize} an action model $E_T$, that is finite, and with quantifier-free preconditions, such that, whenever there is an action model such that after its execution $\phi$ is true, then $E_T$ can also be executed to make $\phi$ true.
 We cannot always synthesize a single-pointed action model $E_t$.
-It may have to be multi-pointed, for example for the disjunctive epistemic goal $\phi = \Box_a p \vel \Box_a \neg p$.
-By an easy induction over the number of quantifiers in a formula we can also lift the restriction that $\phi$ is quantifier-free.
-It can be any formula in $\phi \in \lang(\Dia,\otimes,\dia{\otimes})$.
-Therefore, the AAML quantifier can also be eliminated.
+It may have to be multi-pointed, as for the disjunctive epistemic goal $\phi = \Box_a p \vel \Box_a \neg p$ above.
+By an easy induction over the number of quantifiers in a formula we can also lift the restriction that $\phi$ be quantifier-free.
+It can be any formula in $\lang(\Dia,\otimes,\dia{\otimes})$.